-Mistakes, especially with medication and food, often happen in hospitals and staff aren’t always around when needed for assistance.
+Mistakes, especially with medication and food, often happen in hospitals, and staff aren’t always around when needed for assistance.

-When you’re with your older adult, make notes of the medication they’re being given to make sure it’s the correct drug at the correct dose, given at the right time.
+When you’re with your older loved one, make notes of the medication they’re being given to make sure it’s the correct drug at the correct dose, given at the right time.
 If other family and friends are available, work out a schedule to maximize coverage of hours and use a notebook to keep everyone informed.

 It’s also important to check that your older adult is getting the right levels of medication.
 They shouldn’t be in pain or overmedicated.
 Improperly managed pain can slow the healing and recovery process.
 Overmedication can cause negative side effects and increase the chances of developing delirium.